Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Reaction Kinetics, Child-selections, and Autocatalysis

-In light of Prop.~\ref{prop:autored}, any reducible autocatalytic CS-matrix $\SM[\child]$ can always be decomposed into a cascade originating from an irreducible autocatalytic Metzler matrix $\SM[\child']$.
-Thus, our emphasis naturally falls on irreducible Metzler autocatalytic CS-matrices.
+In light of Prop.~\ref{prop:autored}, any reducible autocatalytic CS matrix $\SM[\child]$ can always be decomposed into a cascade originating from an irreducible autocatalytic Metzler matrix $\SM[\child']$.
+Moreover, Prop.~\ref{prop:Metzlerpartaut} thus justifies our focus on irreducible autocatalytic Metzler CS matrices.